drawable/fluss/examples/step1.md

         todos:Store.IArrayStore;

         constructor() {
-            super("Application");
+            super();

             this.todos = Store.array();
         }
     }

-The super-calls argument is an identifier for the event channel to bind the applications events to this channel.
 The application has one property, an array-store holding all todos.

-Next we'll need a means to create a new todo.

-    export function createTodo(text:string):Store.IRecordStore {
-        return Store.record({ text: text, complete: false });
-    }

-We use a simple function that creates a new record for the todo text.

 ### Adding a new todo